China's early African swine fever cases due to kitchen waste feeding

 China will set up a registration system for vehicles transporting live hogs, poultry and other livestock, to control spread of the disease, the statement said.

-China has already banned the transport of live hogs from regions where African swine fever outbreaks were found and neighboring provinces.
+China has already banned the transport of live hogs from regions where African swine fever outbreaks were found and neighbouring provinces.
+(Reporting by Hallie Gu and Domonique Patton; Editing by Christian Schmollinger)